 Motorcycle accidents have a higher rate of causing serious and catastrophic injuries than those involving only passenger vehicles.
 Sadly, it’s more common for motorcyclists to be killed in a traffic collision, even if they are wearing their helmets.

-The legal team at the SMA Law Group understands the unique challenges that bikers face, and we’re proud to help injured accident victims in Pittsburgh and the surrounding area.
-Call an Allegheny County motorcycle accident attorney today at 1-888-976-2529 or fill out our online contact form for a free case evaluation.
+The legal team at the SMT Legal understands the unique challenges that bikers face, and we’re proud to help injured accident victims in Pittsburgh and the surrounding area.
+Call an experienced motorcycle accident attorney today at 1-888-976-2529 or fill out our online contact form for a free case evaluation.

 Common Causes of Motorcycle Accidents